-The ACA is a tax incentive for companies paying corporation tax and aims to encourage investment in energy efficient equipment.
-The ACA offers an attractive incentive whereby it allows companies to write off 100% of the purchase value of qualifying energy efficient equipment against their profit in the year of purchase.
-Qualifying products from the defined ACA equipment categories are listed on the ACA Specified List which is updated on a regular basis.
+The ACA is a tax incentive for companies paying corporation tax and aims to encourage investment in energy-efficient equipment.
+The ACA offers an attractive incentive whereby it allows companies to write off 100% of the purchase value of qualifying energy-efficient equipment against their profit in the year of purchase.
+Qualifying products from the defined ACA equipment categories are listed on the ACA Specified List which is updated regularly.

-For Grantees eligible to claim the Accelerated Capital Allowance (ACA) linked to the Triple E register, it should be noted that any ensuing claim to the Revenue Commissioners for the ACA should be made on the basis of costs net of the Communities grant.
+For Grantees eligible to claim the Accelerated Capital Allowance (ACA) linked to the Triple E register, it should be noted that any ensuing claim to the Revenue Commissioners for the ACA should be made based on costs net of the Communities grant.